 Note that the API can continue to modify the chart while it is locked.

-To determine the current state of the chart, call lock()
+To determine the current state of the chart, call lock() with no arguments.

 Adds new items to the chart, or modifies the properties of existing items.
 Properties of any items matched will be replaced with the new item properties.